mikosama326/ontag/README.md

 ### play
 Builds an M3U playlist with the results of a search and plays it.

 Not much else right now.
-Check the TODO.md file to see some of the stuff it's supposed to be able to do.
+Check back later.

 ### rate
 Allows you to set a rating to a track.
 There's no set scale to it, that's up to you.
 But it must be an integer.